Mitch McConnell cancels most of Senate's annual August recess

 "Senators should expect to remain in session in August to pass legislation, including appropriations bills, and to make additional progress on the president’s nominees," McConnell said in a statement.

+Senate Majority Whip John Cornyn, R-Texas, told reporters that they would spend the month on "nominations, nominations, nominations."

-The cancellation of August recess in the upper chamber is bad news for red state Democrats facing tough re-election fights, as they'll be stuck in Washington instead of hitting the campaign trail.
+The cancellation of August recess in the upper chamber is bad news for red state Democrats facing tough re-election fights in this November's midterm elections.
+They'll be stuck in Washington instead of hitting the campaign trail, and keeping them on Capitol Hill likely factored into the majority leader's decision.

 McConnell's office listed the following legislative priorities for August: Voting on an annual defense policy bill, appropriations bills, a water infrastructure measure, the farm bill, opioid bills, flood insurance, a Coast Guard bill and a reauthorization for the Federal Aviation Administration.